heyx3/Bplus.jl/docs/Vec.md

 * Getting a single component using its index (1-based, like everything else in Julia).
 For example, `v[2] == v.y`.
 * Accessing a tuple of component indices.
 For example, `v[1, 1, 3, 2] == v.xxzy`.

-Along with the usual components mentioned above, you can swizzle with some special characters:
+Swizzling can also use some special characters to insert certain constant values:
-* `0` gets the value 0 for a component.
-For example, `v2f(3, 10).x0y` turns a 2D vector into 3D one with a Y value of 0.
+* `0` gets the value 0.
+For example, `v2f(3, 10).x0y` turns a 2D vector into 3D one by inserting a Y value of 0.
-* `1` gets the value 1 for a component.
+* `1` gets the value 1.
 For example, `v3f(0.2, 0.8, 1.0).rgb1` appends an alpha of 1 to an RGB color.
 * `Δ` (typed as '\Delta' followed by a Tab) gets the largest finite value for the component type.
-For example, `vRGBu8(20, 255, 63).rgbΔ` Adds an alpha of 255 to an RGB color.
+For example, `vRGBu8(20, 200, 63).rgbΔ` Adds an alpha of 255 to an RGB color.
 * `∇` (typed as '\del' followed by a Tab) gets the smallest finite value for the component type.
 For example, `Vec2{Int8}(11, -23).xy∇` appends `-128` to the vector.

 You can get a range of components by feeding a range into the vector, like `v[2:4]`, **but** it will be type-unstable as the size isn't known at compile time.
 If the range is a constant, you can feed it in as a `Val` to get a type-stable result: `v[Val(2:4)]`.